Avoiding excessive finger movement on the ocarina

 • It will slow you down when you try to play faster music, as the farther you move your fingers, the faster you have to move them.

-Its best to always lift your fingers straight, without curling them back, to a resting position about two centimetres above the instrument.
+It's best to always lift your fingers straight, without curling them back, to a resting position about two centimetres above the instrument.

-Excessive, uncontrolled finger movement on the ocarina.
+Excessive finger movement Excessive, uncontrolled finger movement on the ocarina.
 The fingers are a long way from the hole, and would need to move a large distance to close it again.
 This is poor technique and makes playing quickly needlessly difficult

-A controlled finger movement on the ocarina, the finger is kept close to the hole, so that it only needs to move a small distance to close it again
+Controlled finger movement A controlled finger movement on the ocarina, the finger is kept close to the hole, so that it only needs to move a small distance to close it again

 Practising controlled finger movement